nicholas-howland/Portfolio-C/README.md

 ## dynamic-arrays.c
 Creating dynamic arrays through the use of memalloc realloc and sentinal values as well as through the use of defined array lengths

+## files.c
+Working with files in c examples and basics

+## input.c
+Working with user input

 ## if-statements.c
 Contains some if statement logic and variuble declarations.